kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/5-interface-segregation-principle/_index.md

 weight: 5
 draft: false
 ---
-Interface Segregation Principle was introduced by Robert C. Martin.
+Interface Segregation Principle was introduced by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin).
 He says

 > Clients should not be forced to depend on methods it does not use

-There may be scenarios where we may have a class that has members used by two or more clients.
+There may be scenarios where we may have a class that has members(fields, properties or methods) used by two or more clients.
 When changing any of the members used by one client, all the clients of the class, even the ones that are not using the changing members, are affected.

-Robert C. Martin describes these type of classes as "Interface Pollution".
-In this context, "interface" refers to the public members (fields, properties and methods) of the class.
+[Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) describes these type of classes as **Interface Pollution**.
+In this context, _interface_ refers to the public members (fields, properties and methods) of the class.

 As per Interface Segregation Principle, we should have one interface per client with just enough members needed for that client.